 Do you have a hankering to visit Oxford?
 What other famous authors do you know of that have connections to this beautiful city?
 Sound off below…

 Check out all of our Silver Petticoat Travels here.

 Love the books?
 Check out our reviews of the Lord of the Rings movies here.

-And you can’t miss the other piece on the love story between Kili and Tauriel here.Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends or save to Pinterest to read later.
+And you can’t miss the other piece on the love story between Kili and Tauriel here.If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.